In Aleppo, a fragile ceasefire and relieved residents

 - Residents are picking up the pieces; questions about aid to rebel-held areas

-Aleppo, Syria (CNN)Simply driving into Aleppo brings home the brutality of Syria's civil war.
+Government-held Aleppo, Syria (CNN)Simply driving into Aleppo brings home the brutality of Syria's civil war.

-Our route Thursday took us through the suburb of Ramouseh which, only a few weeks ago was the scene of some of the fiercest fighting in the country's largest city.
-Various rebel factions managed, for a short time, to break the siege government forces and their backers had managed to lay on the opposition-held eastern districts.
+Our route Thursday took us through the suburb of Ramouseh which, only a few weeks ago, was the scene of some of the fiercest fighting in the country's largest city.
+Various rebel factions managed, for a short time, to break the siege that government forces and their backers had managed to lay on the opposition-held eastern districts.

 Driving through this area now, we couldn't find a single building left untouched.
 Smoke was still rising over the battlefield, even though fighting stopped several days earlier.